-The increase in the Capital Financing Requirement (CFR) from £964m to £1,091m, or underlying need to borrow is a direct reflection of the Council's ambition to improve the lives of borough residents.
+The increase in the Capital Financing Requirement (CFR) from £992m to £1,109m, or underlying need to borrow is a direct reflection of the Council's ambition to improve the lives of borough residents.
 The capital programme must be financed and all projects in the General Fund are designed to be repaid based on their asset lifespan.
-The Council's CFR is split £890m to £201m between the General Fund and the HRA respectively.
+The Council's CFR is split £882m to £227m between the General Fund and the HRA respectively.
 The Council's debt is £989m, exclusive of interest, an increase of £142m from the previous year.
-However, it is worth noting the net debt only grew from £810m to £894m or £84m as the Council has reserves from which it could internally borrow and its Treasury balances grew from £37m to £95m.
+However, it is worth noting the net debt only grew from £810m to £894m, or by £84m, as the Council has reserves from which it could internally borrow, and its Treasury balances grew from £37m to £95m.

-Due to the Government giving councils funding earlier in the year to prevent cash-flow concerns, the Enfield had £95.4m in its Money Market Funds and Bank Accounts at year-end.
+Due to the Government giving councils funding earlier in the year to prevent cash-flow concerns, the Council had £109.1m in cash and cash equivalents at the year-end.
 This is a short-term situation and the Council will gradually run down these balances through spending on the capital programme to its preferred position of £25m cash on-hand rather than borrow unnecessarily.

-As noted in the introduction, interest rates are historically low rates, which is why these budgets underspent.
+As noted in the introduction, interest rates are historically low, which is why these budgets underspent.
 At the end of 2019/20 £80m was borrowed at 1.45% for the HRA, part of the Council's intent to opportunistically replace short term with long term debt, de-risking the capital programme.
-That said, there are risks to increasing debt and that is why the Council established a £2bn debt ceiling for the entire organisation including its companies in the Treasury Management Strategy, which was approved at the February Budget Council Meeting.
+That said, there are risks to increasing debt and that is why the Council established a £2bn debt ceiling for the entire organisation, including its companies, in the Treasury Management Strategy, which was approved at the February Budget Council Meeting.

-At the end of 2019/20, it still had £60.9m in the Capital Grants Unapplied Account, £13.9m in the Capital Receipts Reserve and £16m in the Major Repairs Reserve to finance capital, however, much of the £90.8m has strict conditions that means it can only be used for certain projects.
+At the end of 2019/20, it still had £60.9m in the Capital Grants Unapplied Account, £6.0m in the Capital Receipts Reserve and £16.0m in the Major Repairs Reserve to finance capital.
+However, much of the £82.9m has strict conditions, meaning that it can only be used for certain projects.

-5. Pension Liability
+8. Pension Liability

 The Pension Liability reflects the underlying long-term commitments that the Council has to pay for the retirement benefits owed to its Pension Fund Members.
-The net pension liability increased from £583.3m at 31 March 2019 to £789.8m as at 31 March 2020.
-This deleterious movement of £206.5m is predominantly due to the weakening of the world economy, and the corresponding reduction in UK interest rates (0.1%) and impact on projected returns.
-As the IAS 19 calculation is based upon 10 year gilt rates, there is a corresponding increase in the liability.
+The net pension liability decreased from £583.3m at 31 March 2019 to £496.8m as at 31 March 2020.
+The movement is predominantly due to changes in actuarial assumptions of £183.9m, offsetting the negative investment returns of £75.7m.
+The remaining movement is attributable to changes in post-employment benefits and employers contributions.